daviduzondu/team_beetle_hng_boilerplate_node_web/README.md

 ## Overview

 This is a README file containing the detailed API and DATABASE design of TEAM BEETLE's HNG BOILERPLATE

+## Description
+For stage 3 in the Backend Track, we were asked to come up with an architectural design for an API and database based on the requirements found here.

 ## Folder Structure